peteroupc/peteroupc.github.io/bernapprox.md

 1. Let $f(\lambda)$ be continuous and map the closed unit interval to itself.
 Given $\epsilon\gt 0$, and given that $f(\lambda)$ belongs to a large class of functions (for example, it has a continuous, Lipschitz continuous, concave, or nowhere decreasing $k$-th derivative for some integer $k$, or any combination of these), compute the Bernstein coefficients of a polynomial or rational function (of some degree $n$) that is within $\epsilon$ of $f(\lambda)$.

-    The approximation error must be no more than a constant times $1/n^{r/2}$ if the given class has only functions with continuous $r$-th derivative.
+    The approximation error must be no more than a constant times $1/n^{r/2}$ if the specified class has only functions with continuous $r$-th derivative.

     Methods that use only integer arithmetic and addition and multiplication of rational numbers are preferred (thus, Chebyshev interpolants and other methods that involve cosines, sines, $\pi$, $\exp$, and $\ln$ are not preferred).